(850) 222-8967

 Kim Skehan & Matt Santangelo, Community Health Accreditation Partner

 Survey findings offer a clear window into the compliance challenges facing home health and home care providers.
-Representatives from the Community Health Accreditation Partner (CHAP) will review the most frequent deficiencies identified during surveys, including the common finding of insufficient individualized plans of care.
+Representatives from Community Health Accreditation Partner (CHAP) will review the most frequent deficiencies identified during surveys, including the common finding of insufficient individualized plans of care.
 Participants will gain practical guidance to strengthen compliance programs and spark improvements that reduce survey risk.

 11:20 AM – 12:10 PM